egoist/webpack-flow/README.md

 ```
 </details><br>

 `webpack-flow` is similar to [webpack-blocks](https://github.com/andywer/webpack-blocks) but we're using [webpack-chain](https://github.com/mozilla-rpweb/webpack-chain) instead of [webpack-merge](https://github.com/survivejs/webpack-merge) under the hood.
-With `webpack-chain` you can manage deep nested webpack config in a predicatable way while `webpack-merge` kind of looks like a black-box to me.
+With `webpack-chain` you can manage deep nested webpack config in a predictable way while `webpack-merge` kind of looks like a black-box to me.

 ### flow.createConfig(flows)